aden-abdirahman/Tech-Blog/README.md

 ### Usage:

-    You can view my deployed website here:[TechBlog](https://aden-abdirahman.github.io/Tech-Blog/) or find my project on my github page and clone it to your local computer for your personal use .
+You can view my deployed website here:[TechBlog](https://aden-abdirahman.github.io/Tech-Blog/) or find my project on my github page and clone it to your local computer for your personal use.

 ### License:

-This project is licensed under: MIT
+This project is licensed under: ISC

 ### Contributors: